 The distribution of circadian rhythms (chronotypes) ranges from people preferring to rise extremely early (early chronotypes) to people preferring to go to bed extremely late (late chronotypes), just like the human being ranges from being very tall to very short.
 An early chronotype is often awake between 6 AM and 10 PM and is most energetic in the morning and before noon.
 The late chronotype on the other hand is most energetic in the afternoon and in the evening and can for example be awake between 9 AM and 1 AM.

-If an A-person and a B-person are going to bed at the same time and get up at the same early time, then they will be experiencing the mornings differently, as the body temperature of the early riser will be higher than that of the late riser at this time of the day.
+If an A-person (early chronotype) and a B-person (late chronotype) are going to bed at the same time and get up at the same early time, then they will be experiencing the mornings differently, as the body temperature of the early riser will be higher than that of the late riser at this time of the day.
 An early hour of rising will be experienced as though it was still the “chronobiological night-time” by the late chronotype – so there is a fundamental physiological reason why the late chronotype may feel low energy and low spirits in the early morning.

 MAKE ROOM FOR EARLY PEAK-PERFORMERS